What is Extended Producer Responsibility for Packaging?

 How does EPR interact with PRNs?

-PRNs subsidise the cost of actual recycling in the UK whereas EPR will cover the full net cost of the collection, treatment and sorting costs of packaging waste.
+PRNs subsidise the cost of actual recycling in the UK, whereas EPR will cover the full net cost of the collection, treatment and sorting costs of packaging waste.
 The PRN system remains in place under EPR so obligated large producers will continue to purchase PRNs.

-In the new system, businesses obligated under EPR will be required to:
+Businesses obligated under EPR will be required to:

-• Submit granular packaging data twice a year as a large producer and once a year as a small producer
+- Submit granular packaging data twice a year as a large producer and once a year as a small producer

 What is the RPD Portal?